-When Huss signed up to our Uber car rental plan, he had a 4.87 Uber rating, but now boasts an impressive 4.95.
+When Huss signed up to our Flexi plan, he had a 4.87 Uber rating, but now boasts an impressive 4.95.

 Don’t take our word for it – hear the story from the man himself:

-A brand synonymous with reliability the Toyota Corolla is one of the most reliable and popular hybrids on the market on top of being environmentally friendly.
+The Toyota Corolla is one of the most reliable and popular hybrids on the market and is not only a brand synonymous with reliability, but it’s also environmentally friendly.
 It’s practical and easy to drive, making it suitable for long hours behind the wheel.

-The Toyota Camry Hybrid is available on a Rent to own plan, so you can put your weekly payments toward owning your car, without a lock-in contract.
+The Toyota Camry Hybrid is available on a Flexi own plan, so you can put your weekly payments toward owning your car, without a lock-in contract.

 The Toyota Camry Hybrid has established itself as one of the best cars for Uber with its amazing combined fuel efficiency of 4.2 L/100 km.
 Fuel is one of the main expenses for any driver, so the Camry literally puts money in your pocket.
 A fun feature: the onboard computer stores your best fuel consumption figures and congratulates you every time you set a new record.

 Fuel economy shouldn’t mean sluggish performance.
 The Camry packs plenty of punch thanks to the electric motor’s instant peak torque, giving you the ability to zip in and out of city traffic.
 For a sedan, the Toyota Camry Hybrid has plenty of space too and it’s very comfortable for you and your passengers.
 The boot has enough room to fit even large suitcases, something you’ll appreciate doing airport runs.